opentok/opentok-reconnection/README.md

 ## Joining the beta

-We are making a preview of the Automatic Reconnection feature available to an initial group of developers.
-To be a part of this group, please send the following information to *automatic-reconnection-beta@tokbox.com*:
+To join the open beta for the Automatic Reconnection feature, please send the following information to *automatic-reconnection-beta@tokbox.com*:

 * Provide your preferred contact email for this beta.